 Michigan football grades vs. UNLV: Solid marks for pass game prowess, defensive dominance

-Free Press sports writer Tony Garcia grades Michigan football on a scale of A to F after the Wolverines' 35-7 win over UNLV in Week 2, Saturday afternoon at Michigan Stadium:
+Free Press sports writer Tony Garcia grades Michigan football on a scale of A to F after the Wolverines' 35-7 win over UNLV in Week 2 on Saturday afternoon at Michigan Stadium:

 Offense: B-plus

 Michigan's passing offense, for the second consecutive week, was nearly flawless.
-While a U-M spokesman said there's no record logged for the most consecutive completions to begin a game, J.J.
-McCarthy's 13 on Saturday is at minimum the longest such stretch in the Harbaugh era.
+Although a U-M spokesman said the program doesn't have a record for the most consecutive completions to begin a game, J.J.
+McCarthy's 13 on Saturday is, at minimum, the longest such stretch in the John Harbaugh era.
 Michigan's quarterback moved the ball effortlessly all afternoon, completing 22 of 25 passes for 279 yards and two touchdowns and had another 38 rushing yards on three carries.
 HIs favorite target, Roman Wilson, caught just four passes but finished with a team-high 89 receiving yards and both touchdowns.
 The second score was the play of the day, as McCarthy hit him in stride on a 47-yard crossing pattern that he took the distance.
 But the rushing game wasn't dominant.
-U-M had 27 rushes for 170 yards (6.3 yards per carry) when its starters left the field at the end of the third quarter, but while those numbers sound decent, keep in mind FCS-Bryant ran 39 times for 202 yards (not counting a bad punt) a week ago against UNLV.
-Donovan Edwards had six carries for just 9 yards and U-M only had two carries by a running back that went for more than 10 yards.
+U-M had 27 rushes for 170 yards (6.3 yards per carry) when its starters left the field at the end of the third quarter — but FCS-level Bryant ran 39 times (not counting a bad punt) for 202 yards a week ago against UNLV.
+Donovan Edwards had six carries for just 9 yards, and U-M only had two carries by a running back for more than 10 yards.

 RAINER SABIN: Michigan's front seven redeems itself by turning UNLV QB into 'human piñata'